 First Steps

-Hearing that your child has a problem is never, ever easy.
-All of us are upset and scared and most of us ask the same questions: Do we know for sure what’s going on?
+Hearing that your child has a challenge is not easy to hear.
+It may take some time to process what is happening, before action can be taken.
+Families could be uncertain of what is going on, and most of us ask the same questions: Do we know what’s going on?
 Will it get better or worse?
 What can we do about it?
 If you’re reading this, you’ve started getting informed and connecting to other parents.
 That’s a great first step.

 What You Need To Know